soundloop/soundloop/README.md

 - **build** - the compiled static code that the browser reads for rendering Soundloop
 - **node_modules** - the packages needed for running soundloop
 - **public** - files that Webpack does not compile, and are sent directly to build
+- **references** -  Design/wireframe files that we've made to support further development of Soundloop.
 - **src** -  precompiled React files.
 This is where the majority of Soundloop lives.
     - *components* - The UI elements split into independent, reusable pieces, allowing each piece to be edited in isolation.
 The highest level component that renders everything else is App.js
     - *styles* - Global CSS